Female striped bass spawning stock biomass measured 128 million pounds in 2012.

-The target level is a spawning stock biomass (SSB) equal to the average from 1960 to 1971, which is 82.7 million pounds of females with a threshold not to go below 66.15 million pounds.
+The Atlantic coast target level is a female spawning stock biomass (SSB) of 159 million pounds, which is equal to 125 percent of the 1995 SSB level, with a threshold not to go below 127 million pounds (the 1995 SSB level).

 Striped Bass Abundance Indicator Data

-Biological reference points (targets and thresholds) based on biomass and fishing mortality rates are used to assess the stock status.
-The goal for this indicator is based on the target of 82.7 million pounds for the female SSB based on the Statistical Catch-at-Age (SAC) model.
+The Atlantic Coast Marine Fisheries Commission (ASMFC) uses biological reference points (targets and thresholds) based on biomass and fishing mortality rates to assess the stock status.
+The goal for this indicator is based on the target of 159 million pounds for the female SSB based on the Statistical Catch-at-Age (SCA) model.

 The female SSB is a relative measure of mature female (4-15 years old) biomass in millions of pounds.
 Index values are derived from a simulation model that incorporates striped bass population dynamics plus coastwide fisheries data.

-An updated benchmark stock assessment will be peer reviewed in 2013.
+An updated benchmark stock assessment was completed in 2013.